bluestone-live/bluestone/README.md

 ### Rinkeby testnet

-First, fill in the infura projectId and mnemonic in `config.js`.
+First, fill in the mnemonic in `config/local.js`.

 Deploy new contracts to rinkeby testnet: